tsingakbar/cre2/README.md

 with the following changes
 ==========================
-1. use cmake to repace autoconf, will only generate a static lib.
+* use cmake to repace autoconf, will only generate a static lib.
-2. add shortcut codes in `DEFINE_MATCH_REX_FUN` when there're no needs to return any matches to speed up my own usage.
+* add shortcut codes in `DEFINE_MATCH_REX_FUN` when there're no needs to return any matches to speed up my own usage.
-3. includes go wrappers adapted from <https://github.com/wordijp/golang-re2>, which patched the cre2's header for better cgo integration.
+* includes go wrappers adapted from <https://github.com/wordijp/golang-re2>, which patched the cre2's header for better cgo integration.
+* modify the go wrapper to compile with newer Go compiler(see the notes below), and also some modification to accommodate the previous optimization in C binding's `DEFINE_MATCH_REX_FUN`.

 to use the C binding
 ====================